Michael Sembello: Career

 Sembello produced guitarist Jennifer Batten's first solo album Above Below and Beyond in 1992.
 In 1994, he produced Argentine singer Valeria Lynch's album Caravana de Sueños (1994), and co-wrote the title song with lyricist César Isella and composer Armando Tejada Gómez.

 Sembello's songs are featured in the films Cocoon, Independence Day, Gremlins, The Monster Squad and Summer Lovers.
 His song "Gravity" from Cocoon was accompanied by a music video directed by the film's director Ron Howard and included an appearance by Howard in a scripted fictional foreword to the video.

 In 2008, Sembello worked with saxophonist Michael Lington on his album Heat, nominated as Jazztrax Album of the Year for 2008.
 Michael and his brother Danny Sembello penned three songs with Lington for the project.

 May 2009, Sembello assembled Bruce Gaitsch (bass, guitar) and Janey Clewer (keyboards, vocals) to form the trio The Bossa Nova Hotel, named after his 1983 Warner Bros.
 Records debut.
 They recorded the album Moon Island, released on EMI Japan.
 The album consists of American pop songs given arrangements with a strong Brazilian influence.

 Shortly after The Bossa Nova Hotel's rendition of the jazz standard Manhã de Carnaval enjoyed success as the theme to the Japanese television series, LIFE!, the trio regrouped in 2016 to record a cover of Sting's Fragile.

 Sembello has recorded his vocals in six languages.

+Personal life

+Sembello is the brother of the late songwriters Danny (1963–2015) and John Sembello (1945–2013).